Did you happen to record Monty Python’s Flying Circus when it was shown on PBS back in the 1970s?

 (1959)

-This was made in 1959, and some sources say it was released in that year, while other sources say it was released in 1960.
-If you can settle this issue once and for all, please write to me.
-Also, some Italians say that the popular expression “la dolce vita” derives from this film.
+This was made in 1959 and released in 1960.
+Some Italians say that the popular expression “la dolce vita” derives from this film.
 Other Italians say that the title of the film derived from the popular expression, which had come into vogue to describe the new wealth in Italy’s controlled economy.
-I strongly suspect that the latter is the case.
-Again, please write to me if you can settle this issue definitively.
+Both claims are wrong.
+Writer-biographer-novelist-playwright Arnaldo Fraccaroli coined the term half a century earlier with his play, La dolce vita: commedia in tre atti (Milano: Fratelli Treves Editori, 1912).

 Though La dolce vita created a scandalous controversy around the globe, I have never heard any stories about so much as a frame being deleted.
 Younger audiences (like me) don’t see anything at all scandalous.
 But an oldster once explained it to us.
 It was apparent that some of the characters in the story had sex outside of marriage and were nonchalant about it.
 As a result of that portrayal, Italy became a tourist hot spot for all the overly hormoned youth who were desperate for adventures.
 Most returned bitterly disappointed.